 • fuel = 20 psig

-• we affix our optimized pressure settings sticker (that says that these numbers override the OEM’s numbers from the manual)
+7. We affix our optimized pressure settings sticker (that says that these pressure settings override the OEM’s pressure settings from the manual)

 • And if you’re wondering, the flame safety circuits (some call it “flame confirmation”) trip at 1000mV as it heats up and 1200mV as it cools down